SonnyBonds/cpp-checked-exceptions/README.md

 ### Pros
 * You are somewhat forced to address exceptions properly.
+* Not handling exceptions is a compile time error.
 * Works on top of classic exception handling.

 ### Cons
 * You are somewhat forced to address exceptions properly.
+* Checked exceptions come with a bunch of conceptual problems.
 * The extra argument can be a problem, and doesn't work in e.g. operator overloads.
 * While most of the code is supposed to be collapsed into nothing at runtime, there _will_ probably be an extra entry in the call stack for each catch, and possibly other runtime effects.
 * There are a bit of variadic template shenanigans going on that very well have effects on compile time.